chihaoyo/a-new-way/text.md

 Therefore, how to bring "the public side" out of individuals is of paramount importance to the success of this project.
 To raise the will, or lower the threshold for people to engage in public affairs.
 After all, this project is not aiming to pull people out of the Matrix and fight for humanity while living underground, traveling in pipes.
 Although, it is identically difficult to change one's mindset if the alternative is just not visible.

 One important step is to keep the people easily informed.
 Information is key to raise awareness and triggering actions.
 We are interconnected more than ever in the history of men.
 Information is available everywhere.
-However, we use that connectivity for sheer entertainment, simply because that is all is provided with convenience.
+However, we use that connectivity now for sheer entertainment, simply because that is all is provided with convenience.
+If only we could make relevant information as accessible as the MTV shows.
+As for how to do that, it is for now out of the scope of this proposal.

 ## Good wishes and journey ahead